30 August 2019

 First, choose a few locations around your property where you think you’ll install your trap.
 Think about places with shelter, where a rat would be naturally protected from any predators.

-Once you’ve chosen a few locations, screw the Trap Location Cards in place and monitor for around three days.
+Once you’ve chosen a few locations, screw the in place and monitor for around three days.
 When you check them, you’re looking for bite marks on the cards.
 These marks might look like small scratches, or sometimes the card has been totally chewed to pieces.

 The cards that show interaction is where to install your trap.